PVH

 Employment policies fail to protect against discrimination based on political affiliation/views and/or religion.

-PVH does not have viewpoint protections for its employees (1).
+PVH does not provide viewpoint protections for its employees (1).

 Uses corporate reputation to support ideological causes and/or organizations hostile to freedom of expression.